 According to written sources, the monastery was founded in 1075 by the Hungarian king Géza II in order to colonize the Hron valley, then densely forested and devoid of larger human settlements, and to support Christianity.
 The discovery of valuable deposits of gold and other minerals in the surrounding mountains soon attracted numerous colonists, who founded a settlement under the monastery, in 1217 gifted with the town privilege by Andrew II.
+Due to its strategic location, there were also numerous defensive hilllforts in the vicinity of the monastery (e.g. Beňadická Skala).

 The first stone church was a Romanesque basilica with three aisles, without a separated externally chancel, ended in the east with semicircular apses: one large closing the central nave and two smaller ones at the end of the side aisles.
 They were all situated at one height.
 On the opposite, west side, the façade was formed by two four-sided towers.
 Inside, the six-bay central nave was twice as wide as the aisles and opened to them with arcades based on four-sided pillars.
 On the other hand, the towers in the ground floor had full walls, not opening with arcades neither to the inter-tower porch nor to the side aisles (a feature characteristic of the second half of the 12th century).
 Perhaps there was a gallery between the towers.